Josefinekihlstrom/Plant-Memory/README.md

 - Localstorage for last played round with help from [Ethan](https://codetheweb.blog/javascript-localstorage/)

 #### Thank you
+Thank you to the following people:
+* My mentor Sen Owonikoko.
+* Slack community for helping me when I thought my project was lost forever due to a dockerfile change.

 ### Disclaimer
 This website was created for educational use only.